hjbfa/GetModuleHandleW-through-PEB/README.md

-# GetModuleBaseW-through-PEB
+# GetModuleHandleW-through-PEB
-A custom GetModuleBaseW implementation through the PEB (InLoadOrderModuleList method).
+A custom GetModuleHandleW implementation through the PEB (InLoadOrderModuleList method).

 Written in C.